ashishdoneriya/csetutorials.com-ssj/posts/compile-c-programs-on-ubuntu-linux.md

 ```

-Here g++ is the tool using which you will compile your C++ program. `test.cc` is the file name of your code (&#8216;.cc' and .cpp are the extentions of a C++ program). `-o` argument is passed to tell the compiler that while making the executable file of my program <test.cc</code>, name it as `test`.
+Here g++ is the tool using which you will compile your C++ program. `test.cc` is the file name of your code (‘.cc' and .cpp are the extentions of a C++ program). `-o` argument is passed to tell the compiler that while making the executable file of my program `test.cc`, name it as `test`.
 Now run your code by executing the command below.

 ```bash
 ./test